sebastianspicker/phyphox-arduino-classroom-kit/README.md

 A working tree for phyphox-arduino-classroom-kit with an evolving implementation history.

 ## Overview
-phyphox-arduino-classroom-kit documents maintained build commands, known limits, and remaining work.
+phyphox-arduino-classroom-kit keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
 Earlier setup detail now lives in maintained guidance.